-Philip Kovac is a software engineer who is a strong proponent of open source software, reason, and social technocracy.
-In his free time, Philip likes to play tabletop roleplaying games and video games, read books on psychology, sociology, economics, policy, and anything else non-fiction that strikes his fancy, with some light interest in fantasy and sci-fi novels.
-He currently shares a home in Arlington, MA with his partner, Torne, and his cat, Wesley.
+Erica Kovac is a software engineer who is a strong proponent of open source software, reason, and social technocracy.
+In her free time, Erica likes to play tabletop roleplaying games and video games, read books on psychology, sociology, economics, policy, and anything else non-fiction that strikes her fancy, with some light interest in fantasy and sci-fi novels.
+She currently shares a home in Arlington, MA with her partner, Torne, and her cat, Wesley.

-During the majority of his undergraduate career, Philip worked as a laboratory technician under Professor Holly Yanco of the UMass Lowell Robotics Lab, primarily working on backend software managing communications between a robot and its teleoperations interface, as well as updating legacy code to function cleanly on modern Linux systems.
-He also was briefly involved in the design of a modular, dependency-based mail processing system for the Bettrbox project of Good Ventures LLC, going on to graduate with his BS in Computer Science from UMass Lowell in Spring of 2011.
+During the majority of her undergraduate career, Erica worked as a laboratory technician under Professor Holly Yanco of the UMass Lowell Robotics Lab, primarily working on backend software managing communications between a robot and its teleoperations interface, as well as updating legacy code to function cleanly on modern Linux systems.
+She also was briefly involved in the design of a modular, dependency-based mail processing system for the Bettrbox project of Good Ventures LLC, going on to graduate with her BS in Computer Science from UMass Lowell in Spring of 2011.

-Philip Kovac is currently employed by Google LLC, aiding in the frontend development of the Stackdriver cloud monitoring solution.
+Erica Kovac is currently employed by Google LLC, aiding in frontend development for Google Cloud Monitoring.